chrisdamba/zimbudget/README.md

 # Animated Bubble Chart

-D3.js Ways to Slice Chinamasa's 2017 Zimbabwe Budget Proposal
+Ways to Slice Chinamasa's 2017 Zimbabwe Budget Proposal as visualised by a D3.js bubble chart

 ## Description